-In this paper we introduce an hp certified reduced basis method for parabolic partial differential equations.
-We invoke a POD (in time) / Greedy (in parameter) sampling procedure first in the initial partition of the parameter domain (h-refinement) and subsequently in the construction of reduced basis approximation spaces restricted to each parameter subdomain (p-refinement).
+In this article, we introduce an hp certified reduced basis (RB) method for parabolic partial differential equations.
+We invoke a Proper Orthogonal Decomposition (POD) (in time)/Greedy (in parameter) sampling procedure first in the initial partition of the parameter domain (h-refinement) and subsequently in the construction of RB approximation spaces restricted to each parameter subdomain (p-refinement).
 We show that proper balance between additional POD modes and additional parameter values in the initial subdivision process guarantees convergence of the approach.
-We present numerical results for two model problems: linear convection-diffusion, and quadratically nonlinear Boussinesq natural convection.
-The new procedure is significantly faster (respectively, more costly) in the reduced basis Online (respectively, Offline) stage.
+We present numerical results for two model problems: linear convection-diffusion and quadratically non-linear Boussinesq natural convection.
+The new procedure is significantly faster (more costly) in the RB Online (Offline) stage.